-Early in his career, Whydale showed great talent as an etcher; in 1914 the National Gallery of Canada acquired five of his etchings and he also contributed one to Queen Mary’s Doll’s House, which was shown at the British Empire Exhibition in 1924.
-In 1920 he was elected an associate member of the Royal Society of Painter-Etchers and Engravers.
-Whydale also had a strong interest in theatrical costume, and the Museum’s holdings have been enriched by a substantial number of coloured etchings that he had himself collected.
+Whydale made many etchings, a type of printmaking.
+In 1914, the National Gallery of Canada collected five of his etchings.
+He also made one for a dolls house for Queen Mary, which was shown at the British Empire Exhibition in 1924.
+In 1920 he was elected to be an associate member of the Royal Society of Painter-Etchers and Engravers.

-A generous man, who loved Royston and the surrounding countryside, Whydale often gave away his work to friends.
-Today, this is the main reason why so much of it has survived in and around the town of Royston.
+Whydale was a generous man who loved Royston and the countryside.
+He gave a lot of his art away to friends and this is the main reason why so much of it is still in Royston today.

-For further information about some of our Whydale collection go to
+For more about some of our Whydale collection go to